-- Practice the art of interviewing and documentation through SOAP notes and additional intakes such as homeopathic, environmental, and physical medicine, mind-body and acupuncture. - Report subjective information to the attending physician and peers, type up the chart notes, make follow-up calls as necessary for case management. - Do pertinent physical exams only after consultation with attending physician. - Discuss treatment plan with patient only after consultation with attending physician. - Do not offer treatment plans, referrals, or health information to the patient or family members unless discussed with attending physician.
-When asked a direct question by a patient, following are some examples of appropriate answers:

-0 "I will ask Dr and we will get back to you on
+- Practice the art of interviewing and documentation through SOAP notes and additional intakes such as homeopathic, environmental, and physical medicine, mindbody, and acupuncture. - Report subjective information to the attending provider and peers, type up the chart notes, make follow-up calls as necessary for case management. - Do pertinent physical exams only after consultation with attending provider. - Discuss treatment plan with patient only after consultation with attending provider. - Do not offer treatment plans, referrals, or health information to the patient or family members unless discussed with attending provider.
+When asked a direct question by a patient, following are some examples of appropriate answers: - "I will ask [Provider] and we will get back to you on that."
+Or - "That might be an option, but we'll have to ask [Provider]."
+Or - "That is something [Provider] will want to talk to you about, or review with you."

-that."
-Or

-"The state of the later and the state of

-- "That might be an option, but we'll have to ask Dr.."
-Or - "That is something Dr. will want to talk to you about, or review with you." - Please do not give out your cell number or personal information unless this has been discussed with the attending physician. - Participate in and/or lead activities that may include skills practice or special interest discussion or case presentation when directed by the attending physician. - Primaries are not "teaching associates" to the secondary students.
-Please focus on your progress and allow secondaries to make their progress and ask their questions as needed to the attending physician. - Check room before visit, with secondary, to arrange furniture, equipment, linens, and necessary supplies.
+- Please do not give out your cell number or personal information. - Participate in and/or lead activities that may include skills practice or special interest discussion or case presentation when directed by the attending provider. - Primaries are not "teaching associates" to the secondary students.
+Please focus on your progress and allow secondaries to make their progress and ask their questions as needed to the attending provider. - Check room before visit, with secondary, to arrange furniture, equipment, linens, and necessary supplies. - Be responsible for all secondary student clinician duties as it pertains to patient care, even in the absence of an assigned secondary student clinician.

-Clinical Clerkship Overview:

-The Flow of the Clinical Clerkship
+Section 4.06 Clinical Clerkship Overview

-This section outlines general guidelines about the flow of the clinic shift on a typical clinical clerkship.
-Note: Individual clerkships may vary due to the physician's preferred teaching and practice style as well as treatment modality.
-Attending physicians provide an orientation during the first week of the quarter to outline their specific guidelines and expectations of the clerkship.
+(a) The Flow of the Clinical Clerkship This section outlines general guidelines about the flow of the clinic shift on a typical clinical clerkship.
+Note: Individual clerkships may vary due to the provider's preferred teaching and practice style as well as treatment modality.
+Attending providers provide an orientation during the first week of the quarter to outline their specific guidelines and expectations of the clerkship.